 Personal Growth and Life Transitions

-By reauthoring their life stories and goals, narrative therapy interventions can help individuals navigate major life transitions, such as career changes, retirement, or other significant shifts.
+Narrative therapy interventions can help individuals navigate major life transitions, such as career changes, retirement, or other significant shifts, by reauthoring their life stories and goals.

 Narrative therapy techniques are highly adaptable and can be applied in individual, family, couples, and group therapy settings.
 I use them to empower individuals to become the authors of their own life stories, challenge limiting ideas, and create new, more positive, and preferred stories that align with their values and aspirations.